 Such holistic, patient-centered care requires consistent, coordinated, and team-based medical practice rooted in evidence-based medicine, as embodied in the patient-centered medical home (PCMH) model.

-Coordination is especially critical during transitions between sites of care, such as when patients are discharged from the hospital to their home or a rehabilitation center.
-During this vulnerable transition, clear and open communication among patients and families, the medical home, and members of the broader care team are essential for positive patient health outcomes.
+Coordination is especially critical during transitions between care sites, such as when patients are discharged from the hospital to their home or a rehabilitation center.
+During this vulnerable transition, transparent and open communication among patients and families, the medical home, and members of the broader care team are essential for positive patient health outcomes.

 Assessing our information infrastructure